brooklynrail/brooklynrail-platform/content/people/lilly-wei.md

   exhibitions in the United States, Europe, and Asia.
 Wei sits on the board of several non-profit art institutions and organizations including AICA/USA (the International Association of Art Critics), Bowery Arts & Sciences, and Art Omi International.
-She was a former board member of Art in General, and is a fellow of the CUE Foundation. "
+She is a fellow and Treasurer of the Board of Directors of the CUE Foundation. "
 portraits:
   - media: 2021/06/lilly-wei
 rail_contributor_url: https://brooklynrail.org/contributor/lilly-wei